 Dr. Dean fixed my Frozen Shoulder!

-Till date, research has not been able to identify why this occurs and what averagely causes this ailment, but in some cases, frozen shoulder occurs when a person is unable to mobilize the shoulder joint for long periods of times or has diabetes. shoulder immobility could be as a result of several factors such as stroke, injury, mastectomy.
+To date, research has not been able to identify why this occurs and what averagely causes this ailment, but in some cases, a frozen shoulder occurs when a person is unable to mobilize the shoulder joint for long periods or has diabetes. shoulder immobility could be a result of several factors such as stroke, injury, mastectomy.

-There are certain factors that may make you more susceptible to having frozen shoulder.
+Certain factors may make you more susceptible to having a frozen shoulder.

 - Mobility: If something occurs that forces a dormancy in your shoulders, this can leave you more susceptible to the frozen shoulder.